Ghat Khedi, Bhopal

 Ghat Khedi is a village in the Bhopal district of Madhya Pradesh, India.
 It is located in the Huzur tehsil and the Phanda block.
+It is about 483 meters above sea level and is located in a rural area where people mainly depend on farming activities.

 Demographics

 According to the 2011 census of India, Ghat Khedi has 37 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 66.29%.